SS La Bourgogne: Collision with Torridon

-Collisions with Tigre and Ailsa
+Collisions with Tigre and Alisa

 On an eastbound crossing on 10 February 1896 La Bourgogne collided with the French steamship Tigre in Havre Roads in heavy fog.
 Neither ship was seriously damaged.

 On 29 February 1896 there were four shipping incidents in fog in and around New York.
 The tugboat E. S. Atwood was damaged in collision with the ferry Arizona.
 The Clyde Steamship Company's George W. Clyde was beached at Fort Hamilton to prevent it from sinking after collision with Dominion Line's Guyandotte.
 American Line's New York grounded in Lower New York Bay.
-And Atlas Line's steamship Ailsa sank after La Bourgogne collided with her in The Narrows.
+And Atlas Line's steamship Alisa sank after La Bourgogne collided with her in The Narrows.

-Atlas had left her pier in the North River at noon, but ran into fog, so at about 13:00 hrs she anchored off Fort Wadsworth to wait for it to clear.
-At about 14:10 or 14:20 hrs La Bourgogne struck Ailsa about 8 ft aft of the latter's bow, severing the latter's collision bulkhead.
+Alisa had left her pier in the North River at noon, but ran into fog, so at about 13:00 hrs she anchored off Fort Wadsworth to wait for it to clear.
+At about 14:10 or 14:20 hrs La Bourgogne struck Alisa about 8 ft aft of the latter's bow, severing the latter's collision bulkhead.
 Each ship was under the command of a New York pilot at the time.
-Ailsa swiftly developed a list.
+Alisa swiftly developed a list.
 A dozen of her crew launched one of her lifeboats.
 Her passengers and some of her crew climbed her rigging.
-Ailsa started to raise her anchor by its steam winch, and at the same time made for the shore of Long Island, but sank in shallow water, with only her masts and the top of her funnel above water.
+Alisa started to raise her anchor by its steam winch, and at the same time made for the shore of Long Island, but sank in shallow water, with only her masts and the top of her funnel above water.
 No lives were lost.
-The tugboat Harold rescued all of Ailsas passengers and crew, and landed them at Battery Park.
+The tugboat Harold rescued all of Alisas passengers and crew, and landed them at Battery Park.